mohtshm/development/README.md

-This branch is for Apache Mysql and PHP settings
+This branch is for Linux Apache Mysql and PHP settings